Overview

 Understanding Roles

 Roles define what level of access a given user will have.
 Depending on a user's role, they may have access to just appointments and scheduling or reports and your account settings.
+Below is a list of Standard Roles within serviceminder, but roles can be customized by brand so this may not reflect the exact roles available to you.

-• Organization Admin and Owner: Have access to all permissions at the organization level.
-Users with this role should be limited to those who need to be performing high-level tasks related to office administration, reports, campaigns, integrations, etc. The only difference between the two roles is the name - allowing internal users to identify who the owner is within the organization.
+| Organization Admin and Owner | Have access to all permissions at the organization level.
+These roles should be reserved for users who handle high-level tasks like administration, reports, campaigns, and integrations.
+The only difference between them is the title, which helps internal users identify the organization’s owner. |

-• Service Agent - Web: Able to log into the web but only have access appointments assigned to them (via their linked service agent) and the related contact details.
+| Service Agent – Web | Can log into the web app and view only the appointments assigned to them (based on their linked service agent profile) and related contact details. |

-• Service Agent - App: They are only able to log in to the app and the same access restrictions as the Service Agent - Web role.
+| Service Agent – App | Can log in to the mobile app only, with the same access restrictions as the Web role—appointments assigned to them and related contact info. |

-• Subcontractor: They are able to access any appointments assigned to them as a subcontractor
+| Subcontractor | Can access any appointments specifically assigned to them as a subcontractor. |

 Enabling a User for Scheduling

-Client Emails
+Customer Emails

 Microsoft 365